Docker-Daze/itu-minitwit/report/report.md

 ![Deployment Diagram](images/DeploymentDiagram.png)

-### Infrastruture as Code
+### Infrastructure as Code
-The infrastructure above can be deployed with Terraform.
-The infrastructure as code is documented in the `/terraform` directory.
+The Infrastructure above can be deployed with Terraform.
+The Infrastructure as code is documented in the `/terraform` directory.
 This includes modules for provisioning the application servers and logging stack.

 ### Dynamic view